Best Fitbit Comparison

 Even though each of the trackers has been built to serve the same purpose, more attention has been dedicated to providing unique features.
 Every Fitbit fitness tracker is designed to give it an edge in an otherwise highly competitive market.

-Compared to what the Versa and the Ionic have to offer, the Alta, Alta HR, Charge 2, and Ace are slightly short-handed in their collection of unique features.
+Compared to what the Versa 2 and the Ionic have to offer, the Alta, Alta HR, Inspire, Inspire HR, Charge 3, and Ace are slightly short-handed in their collection of unique features.
 They offer a variety of different combinations.
 These include Smart Track features, breathing sessions, PurePulse technology, and automatic recording of data depending on your preferred model.